512-467-2727

 Symptoms and Complications

-Uncontrolled diabetes cause dangerous complications such as blindness, kidney failures, heart disease, stroke, nerve damage, and possible amputation of toes, feet, or legs.
+Uncontrolled diabetes causes dangerous complications such as blindness, kidney failure, heart disease, stroke, nerve damage, and possible amputation of toes, feet, or legs.

 Treatment and Prevention